 Communicating with art and through art is a way of getting people to take the issues seriously, and pay attention.

-Ron: Philly has a really well-known problem with litter and dumping and trash, and I know that Restored Spaces, Shari’s program, is interested in transforming and mending spaces that have been neglected and overlooked in the city.
+Ron: Philly has a really well-known problem with litter and dumping and trash, and I know that Environmental Justice, Shari’s program, is interested in transforming and mending spaces that have been neglected and overlooked in the city.
 A lot of our neighborhoods have been written off as, “well it’ll always be that way and nothing will change.”
 So we’re trying to come in and reinvigorate and transform and educate people about how to keep their neighborhood clean—organizing people in a neighborhood to know each other.

 Environmental justice is different from environmentalism.
 And environmentalism is more of a white-oriented thing, about saving the whales and the polar bears—not like that’s not important, but environmental justice is focusing more on how certain policies and institutions affect people of color adversely more than other people when it comes to the environment.
 Like how more fossil fuel infrastructure projects happen in neighborhoods that are low-income, and how many low-income people and people of color are disproportionately impacted by environmental harm, and trash and litter are definitely a part of that.